 - 1.1 All homes are to be of contemporary design.
-Period styles, such as Edwardian, Federation and Georgian, are not permitted. - Period detailing, such as quoins, corbelling, fretwork, lacework are not permitted.
+Period styles, such as Edwardian, Federation and Georgian, are not permitted. - 1.2 Period detailing, such as quoins, corbelling, fretwork and lacework are not permitted.
 There is however, scope for the use of contemporary features, subject to the satisfaction of the DAP. - 1.3 The front façade of the dwelling must incorporate a verandah, entrance portico or covered porch at the front door to create a strong sense of entry.
-This is subject to the following: - 1.3.1 Verandahs must have an area of at least 6m2 and a depth of at least 1.0m.
+This is subject to the following: - 1.3.1 Verandahs must have an area of at least 6m2 and a depth of at least 1.0m. - 1.3.2 An entrance porch or portico must have an area of at least 4m2 and a depth of at least 1.0m.

-- 1.3.2 An entrance porch or portico must have an area of at least 4m2 and a depth of at least 1.0m - 1.4 With the exception of designated integrated housing developments, facades must not be identical or indistinguishable within three house lots, along both sides of the street.
+- 1.4 Habitable rooms should be located on the primary facade to provide a clear view to the primary streetscape. - 1.5 With the exception of designated integrated housing developments, façades must not be identical or indistinguishable within three house lots, along both sides of the street.